newrelic/demo-catalog/tutorials/2_tutorial_install_a_service/README.md

 If you take the URL from the output and paste it into a web browser you will see the Nodetron services web UI.

-## Tearing down the single host
+## Tearing down the single resource and service
-To tear down the single host you can execute this command:
+To tear down the single resource and service you can execute this command:

 ```
 docker run -it\